subvisual/subvisual.com/src/posts/2020-06-20-tech-stack-matters/index.md

 ---
+highlight: false
-path: /your-tech-stack-matters/
+path: your-tech-stack-matters
-title: "Your tech stack matters"
+title: Your tech stack matters
+categories:
+  - engineering
 author: luis-zamith
 date: 2020-07-03
+intro: Your about to start building a digital product?
+Here's some consideration to consider before defining your tech stack.
 tags:
   - development
-intro: Your about to start building a digital product?
-Here's some consideration to consider before defining your tech stack.
 ---

 There's a common idea that when building a digital product, particularly online,